fisher-bien-1718/python-turtle-Paddy-Bergin-1718/3-for_loop/instructions.md

 | `t.pendown()` | put the pen back down |

 ## Goals
-1. Draw a 3x3 grid of squares (Use as few lines as possible, you'll need up to 3 for loops!)
+1. Draw a 4x4 grid of squares (Use as few lines as possible)
-2. Draw any pattern that uses the for loop's variable
+2. Use a for loop and it's variable